jordan-hoang/ChessV2/README.md

 To make a move specify the initial position of the piece followed by a comma and then the ending position of the piece.
 So for example to move the left-most white pawn 2 squares forward we would type in.
+ONLY for textbased version.

 "a6,a4"   (In chess algebraic notation it is column first than row)

-In the future a React frontend would serve as the GUI and clicking will be included instead of having to type out manually the Chess Coordinates.
+A React frontend currently serves as the GUI and you would click on pieces to move them.
+Currently it's left click 2x.
+But I will probably add a drag and drop feature.

 ### Dependencies
 This project requires: